TIME-ITEM: Features

 The TIME-ITEM ontology is unique in that it is designed specifically for undergraduate medical education.
 As such, it includes fewer strictly biomedical entries than other common medical vocabularies (such as MeSH or SNOMED CT) but more entries relating to the medico-social concepts of communication, collaboration, professionalism, etc.

 Topics within TIME-ITEM are arranged poly-hierarchically, meaning any Topic can have more than one parent.
 Relationships are established based on the logic that learning about a Topic contributes to the learning of all its parent Topics.

 In addition to housing the ontology of Topics, the TIME-ITEM web application can house multiple Outcome frameworks.
 All Outcomes, whether private Outcomes entered by single institutions or publicly available medical education Outcomes (such as CanMeds 2005) are hierarchically linked to one or more Topics in the ontology.
 In this way, the contribution of each Topic to multiple Outcomes is made explicit.

 The structure of the XML documents exported from TIME-ITEM (which contain the hierarchy of Outcomes and TIME-ITEM Topics) is being developed alongside the MedBiquitous Competency standards.

 The taxonomy currently exists in English only but translation to Canadian French is in progress.

 Applications

 TIME-ITEM is intended to be a general-use ontology for medical education informatics.
-It has two primary potential applications:
+Potentially, it has two primary applications: